DanielSonn1994/finance-tools-suite/Finance_tools_suite/README.md

 Projects the future balance of a business over multiple months by calculating income minus expenses.

 Concepts used:
-- Loops
+- Loops and iteration
 - Financial forecasting
 - User input
-- Basic modelling
+- Basic financial modelling

 ---